-- A temporary one- or two-year appointment to a position.
+- A short-term, temporary appointment to a position.
 (See 60.02 for requirements of temporary AP appointments).
 The applicant must meet the position requirements.

-Prior to the end of a temporary appointment, the appointing authority may submit a request to HRS to change the appointment from temporary to permanent without a search.
+Prior to the end of a temporary appointment, the appointing authority may submit a request to HRS to extend the end date of the temporary appointment or change the appointment from temporary to permanent without a search.
 The request must include a clear, written justification for the exception to the recruitment process.
-The justification must demonstrate to the satisfaction of the University personnel officer that exceptional circumstances (e.g., an open recruitment failed during the temporary appointment period) exist that clearly outweigh the need for a search to fill the position.
+The justification must demonstrate to the satisfaction of the University personnel officer that exceptional circumstances (e.g., extend appointment to conduct a recruitment or an open recruitment failed during the temporary appointment period) exist that clearly outweigh the need for a search to fill the position.

 - Due to a reorganization or operational need to ensure that the necessary work of the department is uninterrupted, a permanent employee may be reclassified or promoted in her or his current position and/or reassigned to a new position with different duties/responsibilities.
 The employee must meet the position requirements.